 Take your next project more seriously by renting studio space to work in at:

-Six artists are given affordable studio space by Gallery Azul and Artist Studio Cooperative.
-Occasionally, a spot becomes available.
+Six artists are given affordable studio space by Gallery Azul and Artist Studio Cooperative and occasionally a spot becomes available.

 Framing